 The Sport Leadership track prepares students for a variety of administrative positions within the sport and recreational industry.
 Sport leadership caters to the successful operation of a variety of sport organizations and operations—such as intercollegiate athletics, sport facilities, professional sport organizations, parks and recreation organizations, sport marketing companies and multi-purpose facilities.
 The curricula adequately prepares students to think critically and deal effectively with issues in a changing global environment.

 The Sport Management Area is a 51 hour program of which 33 hours are core requirements.
 The student may choose 18 elective hours from the Business, Human Performance or Mass Communications courses listed and dependent upon the student's area of interest.
 The Area requires a 6 hour internship and portfolio component from core course requirements.

 ADMISSION REQUIREMENTS TO THE PROGRAM

-Students choosing the Sport Leadership track with the Sport Management Area program must have achieved a 2.5 cumulative grade point average in the first two core curriculum Area courses (HP 201 and HP 315) to be eligible for admission and continuation with the program.
-Students may have no grade less than a “C” in the core requirements for Area or Minor courses.
+Students choosing the Sport Leadership track with the Sport Management Area program must complete HP 201 History & Philosophy of PE & Sport, HP 315 Introduction to Sport Management and English 112 Freshman Composition II for continuation with the program.
 The grade point average for the Sport Management Area is a 2.5.
 There is a portfolio requirement and six hour internship requirement for the Area.